 - Baobab stands in Mangoki Valley – Madagascar, Fianarantsoa Province.
 Possibly largest concentration of baobabs in the world, beautiful stands of Grandidier’s baobabs (Adansonia grandidieri Baillon).
 Trunks of the largest trees reach 7 metres in diameter.

 - Modjadji Cycad Forest – South Africa, Limpopo Province.
-Largest cycad (Encephalartos transvenosus) forest in the world (560 ha), resembles a prehistoric world, area of unusual beauty.
-Some cycads reach 13 metres height.
-Closely connected to the history of local, legendary Rain Queens.
+Largest cycad (Encephalartos transvenosus) forest in the world (530 ha), resembles a prehistoric world, area of unusual beauty.
+Some cycads reach height of 12 – 12.2 meters.
+Closely linked to the history of local, legendary Rain Queens.

 - Skilpad Wild Flower Reserve – South Africa, Northern Cape.
 The 1000 hectare reserve is one of the best places to observe the beautiful floral carpets characteristic to Namakwaland.
 Every year from August to October the area is covered with colourful, mainly orange floral carpet.

 - Vallée de Mai – Seychelles, central part of the Island of Praslin.
 Relict of Gondwana, unique palm forest which contains six endemic species of palms including Coco de Mer (Lodoicea maldivica) having the largest seeds of any plant in the world, up to 42 kg heavy.

 - Lake Alchichica – Mexico, Puebla.
 Unique maar lake with high level of endemism, especially noted due to rare stromatolites met only in few locations around the world.
 Endemic salamander and fish.
 Renowned location of unusual experiences such as UFO sightings, lights in the lake.

 - Antelope Valley California Poppy Reserve – United States, California.
 High desert environment, area of the richest and most consistent flowering of California poppy (Eschscholzia californica Cham.).